 Matt Burgess (PI)I am an Assistant Professor in Environmental Studies, with a courtesy appointment in Economics.
 I am also a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES), the Director of the Center for Social and Environmental Futures, and a Faculty Fellow of the Bruce D. Benson Center for the Study of Western Civilization.
-My research interests are broad, but these days largely focus on exploring possible economic growth futures and their implications for the environment and society, natural resource management and conservation, and strategies to reduce political polarization of environmental issues, and mathematical modeling of human-environment systems.
+My research interests are broad, but these days largely focus on exploring possible economic growth futures and their implications for the environment and society, strategies to reduce political polarization of environmental issues, and mathematical modeling of human-environment systems.
 I use a combination of mathematical and computer modeling, data synthesis, and collaboration with stakeholders, in order to make conceptual advances and link them to practice.

 I spend most of my spare time with my wife and two sons--activities typically include anything involving planes, buses, trucks, and bouncy balls.
 My other hobbies include music, basketball, and golf.

 Email: firstname.lastname@example.orgLinks: CV, Google Scholar